ResursBank/ResursBank.github.io/_exclude/resurs-checkout-web/pre-filling-customer-data-in-resurs-checkout.md

 # Pre-filling customer data in Resurs Checkout
-Created by Patric Johnsson, last modified by Gert on 2019-09-19

 ### Optimize the Checkout for Returning Customers
 Customers are more likely to complete purchases if they can checkout